nirarazi/easy-mcp/README.md

 2. **Type Exports**: Verify you're importing from the main package: `import { EasyMCP } from 'easy-mcp-framework'`
 3. **Build Output**: Check that `dist/index.js` and `dist/index.d.ts` exist after building
 4. **Module Resolution**: Ensure your `tsconfig.json` has proper module resolution settings

+## Examples

+See the `examples/` directory for complete working examples.

 ## Contributing